ccp4/dimple/index.md

 ## Selected Details ##

+**MTZ columns** --
+by default, Dimple expects either intensities labeled as IMEAN or amplitudes labeled as F or FP.
+To use different columns specify options `--icolumn` / `--fcolumn`.
+Intensities are used only when amplitudes are not in the file, or when the user explicitely sets `--icolumn` or `--ItoF-prog`.

 **Reindexing** --
 if the data and model are in compatible but different spacegroups, we use *pointless* to change the spacegroup in the MTZ file.